U.S. Department of Transportation

 • Develop specifications for collecting documentation of a materials embodied greenhouse gas emissions;

-• Develop or update technical specifications to allow for use of materials, products, and strategies that result in lower embodied carbon materials.
+• Develop or update technical specifications to allow for use of materials, products, and strategies that result in lower embodied carbon materials;

-• Establish a process identify, verify, and use materials with lower levels of embodied greenhouse gas emissions;
+• Establish a process to identify, verify, and use materials with lower levels of embodied greenhouse gas emissions;

 The program is funded through the IRA Section 60506 and codified in 23 U.S.C.
 179.